-Construction Management Project 1

-Staff Contact: TBA UOC3 HPW2 S2 Prerequisite/s: All Stage 1 and Stage 2 Session 1 courses Note/s: Compulsory
+Construction Management Project 1 Staff Contact: School Office UOC3 HPW2 S2 Prerequisite/s: BLDG1002

 An integrated individual or team project that draws together material covered in all courses of the first three semesters of the Program.
 Simulation of construction conditions including technical, management, business and social aspects that have to be considered by the construction professional.